 - Educate your buyers that Chrome can block their ads if they are heavy.
 Explain to them what it means by ‘heavy ads.’
 Ask them to avoid creatives that can fall under the heavy ad category.

 - Measure your creatives before launching a campaign.
 Compress them if the size is larger than 4 MB.

-- Ask your demand sources whether they have done all the arrangements to prevent the heavy ads.
-Partner with the ones that have a good quality control process.
+- Ask your demand sources whether they have made all the arrangements to prevent the heavy ads—partner with the ones with a good quality control process.

 - Use third-party services that audit and validate your ads.
 Ensure that they inform you as soon as they spot heavy ads.

 - Regularly monitor the information from the Reporting API.
 If you see a heavy ad error, find out the source of the creative.
 Inform the sender party before many such creatives are delivered.

 - Search for ad validation tools online (examples include HTML5 Validator, Advalidation, and Creativeqa).
 You’ll find validators that can review your ads with just a drag and drop.